 - Position lists will be organized as indicated by the marks obtained as stated above

 Inter-se-Merit will be prepared as follows:

 - Candidates who attain more marks in the Aptitude Test will be positioned higher

 - If the tie is not settled, those who have scored more marks in Drawing Test will be given the higher position

 - The older candidate will be given the higher rank

-- Last but not least, the tie is still unsettled, the candidates will be given the similar rank
+- If the tie is still unsettled, candidates will be given the similar rank